 The hole in the roof of the mouth this operation creates can be filled with a special denture called a prosthesis.
 This is created by a prosthodontist, a dentist with special training.

 Increasingly, trans-oral robotic surgery (TORS) is being used to resect cancers of the throat (including the oropharynx).
 Since the more standard, open surgeries for throat cancer can cause a number of problems, these cancers have often been treated with chemotherapy combined with radiation (called chemoradiation) over the past decade.
-However, newer robotic surgeries allow surgeons to remove pharynx cancers with fewer side effects.
-Complete resection with surgery may allow patients to avoid further treatment with radiation and/or chemotherapy.
-Since these procedures are newer, it is important for them to be done by surgeons (and at treatment centers) with experience in this approach.
+However, newer robotic surgeries allow surgeons to remove pharynx cancers completely with fewer side effects.
+Patients whose cancers are removed completely with surgery might be able to avoid further treatment with radiation and/or chemotherapy.
+Since these procedures are newer, it is important to have them done by surgeons (and at treatment centers) experienced in this approach.

 Laryngectomy (removal of the voice box)

 Very rarely, surgery to remove large tumors of the tongue or oropharynx may also require removing tissue that a person needs to swallow normally.
 As a result, food may enter the windpipe (trachea) and reach the lungs, where it can cause pneumonia.
-When this is a significant risk, sometimes the voice box (larynx) is removed together with the primary tumor.
-This operation is called a laryngectomy.
+When this is a significant risk, sometimes the voice box (larynx) is removed during the same operation as the one to remove the cancer.
+Removal of the larynx is called a laryngectomy.

 When the voice box is removed, the windpipe is attached to a hole (stoma) made in the skin in the front of the neck for the patient to breathe through (instead of breathing through the mouth or nose).
 This is known as a tracheostomy (see picture).

-Losing your voice box will mean that normal speech is no longer possible, but people can learn other forms of speaking.
+Losing your voice box will mean that normal speech is no longer possible, but people can learn other ways to speak.
 See our document Laryngeal and Hypopharyngeal Cancer to find out more about voice restoration.

 Cancers of the oral cavity and oropharynx often spread to the lymph nodes in the neck.
-Depending on the stage and location of the cancer, it may be necessary to remove these lymph nodes (and other nearby tissues).
-This operation, called a neck dissection or lymph node dissection, is done at the same time as the surgery to remove the main tumor.
+Removal these lymph nodes (and other nearby tissues) is called a neck dissection or lymph node dissection and is done at the same time as the surgery to remove the main tumor.
 The goal is to remove lymph nodes proven or likely to contain cancer.